Charlotte Mason Method

 Probably the best known of Charlotte Mason's methods is her focus on living books.
 She believed that children should not be introduced to subjects through dry, factual textbooks.
 Rather, she preferred books written by an author who exhibited a passion for the topic and wrote in an engaging, literary style that presented great ideas rather than mere facts.
 Her view was that reading great literature aloud made the people, places and events "come alive" whereas most textbooks were "written down" to children by a committee.

-Every My Father's World curriculum package has been assembled with living books chosen for their biblical worldview, ability to inspire, and encouragement of godly character.
+Each of our curriculum packages has been assembled with living books chosen for their biblical worldview, ability to inspire, and encouragement of godly character.
 Rather than relying on textbooks, we use exciting living history books such as The Story of the World, Ancient World, Medieval World, and George Washington's World.

 Plus, each program from preschool to 8th graders includes an optional extensive library list of prescreened literature books that we refer to as Book Basket™.
 This list of recommended books typically includes picture books, biographies, non-fiction books, and more difficult read-alouds – that give "life" to the topics being studied.